-Back pain during period is something I’ve always suffered from.
+Period back pain is something I’ve always suffered from.
 And thigh cramps too.
 Goes right from my lower back, into my legs and to the tips of my toes.
 It’s dull, it aches and it makes me bloody moody.

-Why do you get backache with your period?
+Why do you get lower back pain on your period?

-These cramps are caused by hormones released during menstruation which start contractions to shed the lining of your uterus.
+These cramps are caused by hormones released during menstruation which start contractions in order to shed the lining of your uterus.

-Yep, these even extend into your back, not just your tummy.
-However, if you have constant soreness in your back then get checked out, as Healthline write it could be linked to endometriosis.
+Yep, these contractions even extend into your back, not just your tummy.
+However, if you have sever back pain during your period then get checked out, as Healthline write it could be linked to endometriosis.
+This is where endometrial tissue grows around vessels that surround the pelvis hips and legs, causing severe pain.
+If you suspect you might have this, have a chat with your doctor.

 Here’s what I find works for me.
-Hope it works for you too!
+Hope it works for your period back pain too!

-I find that when I am tense it makes the dull aches worse.
+I find that when I am tense it makes the dull period back pain worse.
 If I am at home then I lie down flat on the bed and take some deep breaths.
 In through the nose and out through the mouth.

 Then I try, in for 4 and out for 8.
 I do this 4 times, sometimes more.
 This helps me to release some of the tension in my body.

-Heat is a Godsend when it comes to back pain during period.
+Heat is a Godsend when it comes to period back pain.
 A small hot water bottle tucked into the back of my jeans has even gone on a trip to town before!

 You can also buy these heat patches from Deep Heat, which work well, and they don’t smell so no one would know you’ve got one on.